WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### What would you like to work on next week?

-* Finalising my project intro pwpt and also Turing way one for Binder workshop.
+* Finalising project intro pwpt and also Turing way one for Binder workshop.
 * UKRI ECR forum induction - we need to speak about this.

 #### Where do you need help from Kirstie?